Dell Curry: Post-playing career

 In 2004, Curry was inducted into the Virginia Sports Hall of Fame.

 On June 18, 2007, Curry was named an assistant coach of the NBA's Charlotte Bobcats, but he stepped down before the season began so that he could attend his sons' basketball games.

 In 2009, Curry started working as a commentator, alongside longtime play-by-play announcer Steve Martin, for the Charlotte Bobcats (now Charlotte Hornets).

 In 2016, Curry was the recipient of the Bobby Jones Award at the Athletes in Action All Star Breakfast, which is held each year at the NBA All Star Weekend.

+On March 19, 2026, Curry had his number 30 jersey retired by the Charlotte Hornets organization for his milestones and accomplishments with the franchise.

 Personal life

-On June 21, 1991, Curry and Charlotte Hornets teammate Muggsy Bogues appeared in a Minor League Baseball game for the Gastonia Rangers of the South Atlantic League.
-George Shinn, as owner of both teams, arranged the publicity stunt.
-Curry allowed only one run and struck out four batters in a three inning start.